chrsm/Yuescript/doc/docs/pt-br/doc/objects/object-oriented-programming.md

   @__inherited: (child) =>
     print @__name, "was inherited by", child.__name

--- will print: Shelf was inherited by Cupboard class Cupboard extends Shelf
+-- vai imprimir: Shelf was inherited by Cupboard class Cupboard extends Shelf
 ```